revbingo/revbingo.github.io/_posts/2017-06-30-kotlin-refactoring-dsl-2.markdown

 }
 {% endhighlight %}

 To define an overloaded operator, we need to know the name of the method that it translates to.
 We also need to mark the function with the `operator` keyword.
-Finally, like normal extension functions, we can make them apply to any type simply by putting the type in the function signature.
+Finally, like normal extension functions, we can make them apply to a particular type simply by putting the type in the function signature.
 In this case, we want it to apply to `Any` type.
 However, note that we're defining it within the `BinaryFile` class.
 This means that this extension function is only in scope for methods within that class (i.e. in our DSL).
-If you try it outside of the DSL block, it won't work.
+If you try to use it outside of the DSL block, it won't work, so user's of our code won't get any nasty suprises.

 At this point, we just return `this`, we'll change that in a minute.
-But you can now start using this extension to annotate the DSL.
+But you can now start using the `..` operator to annotate the DSL.

 {% highlight kotlin %}
 binaryFile("ShakingThrough.mp3") {